 Try to focus on only 4 or 5 at the most.
 Create a strategy for each one and focus on growing your engagement, instead of your followers.

 Schedule your posts

 Having a social media schedule can save you time and make you more productive throughout your day.
 Even though some creatives avoid this because they feel they sound robotic or just stop interacting with their followers, you can find a way to make it happen in your own terms and still create a consistent engagement.

 This doesn’t mean you leave everything to automatic messages, pop in each platform daily and see what’s going on, interact with your followers and find new ones you can relate to.
 This way, you will have most of your messages planned, so you don’t have to worry about not having time to do it later, but you can still check things out when you want to.

 To start scheduling like a pro, here are 4 steps you need to follow:

-- First, you need to define the content you want to share on each social media platform.
-On Facebook, for example, it’s best to share your own content, while in Twitter you might want to share more tips you find on other people’s blogs or sites.
+1. First, you need to define the content you want to share on each social media platform.
+On Facebook, for example, it’s best to share your own content, while on Twitter you might want to share more tips you find on other people’s blogs or sites.
 Define that before scheduling a message.

 2. Make a list of the time you want to post in each one and what you will be posting at each time.
 For example, if you are going to be posting 10 times on Twitter, maybe 4 of those are going to be content from your own site, the rest from others.
 Balance is key here, you want to promote your brand, but also support what you like.

 3. Don’t be scared to try a program that can help you out, it will make life way easier for you.